True Romance (Charli XCX album): Composition

+True Romance is a pop, synth-pop, dark wave, and goth pop album.

-"You're the One" has been compared to Siouxsie and the Banshees' 1991 song "Kiss Them for Me" and Charli agreed: "At the time, I was listening to a lot of dark pop, so I was inspired by a lot of the deep bass sounds.
+"You're the One" has been compared to Siouxsie and the Banshees's 1991 song "Kiss Them for Me" and Charli agreed: "At the time, I was listening to a lot of dark pop, so I was inspired by a lot of the deep bass sounds.
 Sure, Siouxsie is there, too.
 We just kind of rolled with it."
-Charli said for Coupdemain Magazine that her preferred song of the album is "What I Like": "just because all the lyrics are cute".
+Charli said for Coupdemain magazine that her preferred song of the album is "What I Like": "just because all the lyrics are cute".
 She also stated that "What I Like" is "about me unashamedly celebrating having a boyfriend and being in love.
 It's about being so happy with someone, like they're your partner in crime.
 It's about not caring about anything else but them."

-Charli explained the meaning behind the album's title, saying, "Every corner of my own romantic history is explored on this record, so for me, it's very raw, it's very honest, and it's very true."
-The majority of the album's tracks were previously released on the You're the One EP, and through the Heartbreaks and Earthquakes and Super Ultra mixtapes.
-The album is named after Tony Scott's 1993 film of the same name, which is sampled on "Velvet Dreaming" from the Super Ultra mixtape.

 Release and promotion

+True Romance was released on 12 April 2013, to digital and in CD format by Asylum and Atlantic Records.
+(Note: In other territories, the album was released by different recording labels: Warner Music Group in Netherland, Canada, Australia, Germany, and Brazil; Iamsound in the United States.)
+The LP edition was released on 13 August.

-In May and November 2011, she released the singles "Stay Away" and "Nuclear Seasons" respectively, and gained attention from music website Pitchfork, where she earned "Best New Track" accolades for both; the former was eventually named to the site's "Best Tracks of 2011" list.
+In May and November 2011, Charli XCX released the singles, "Stay Away" and "Nuclear Seasons".
+She gained attention from the music website Pitchfork where she earned "Best New Track" accolades for both.
+"You're the One" was issued as the album's third single on 12 June 2012, through Iamsound Records.
+Its music video directed by Dawn Shadforth and the EP of the same name followed in July.
+She released its remixed versions by Mike G from Odd Future and Deadboy in August, and performed the track at Bestival 2012 in September.
+That month, a music video directed by Ryan Andrews for "So Far Way" was unveiled.

-The majority of the album's tracks were previously released on the You're the One EP, and through the Heartbreaks and Earthquakes and Super Ultra mixtapes.

-On 9 April 2013, the standard edition of album became available to stream on Pitchfork in full.
+Through BBC Radio 1, Charli XCX premiered the song "You (Ha Ha Ha)" in December.
+Its music video was premiered in January 2013.
+Charli released the song on 4 February, making it the album's fourth single.
+On 3 April, True Romances fifth single titled "What I Like" was released alongside Andrews-directed music video.
+The standard edition of the album became available to stream via Pitchfork in full six days later.
+She also held a three-day UK tour in support of the album, which began at Old Blue Last on 17 April.
+Same day, "What I Likes remix version featuring Danny Brown was unveiled.